 He wrote Common Sense and said that ignoring the colonists was like not possessing common sense.
 He planted the seed of independence in the colonists minds.
 He wanted a republic.

 A type of government that relies on the the civic virtue of the people, and gets its power from the consent of the governed.

 The concept that good men rise to the the top of the social class.
 B keeping this, hereditary aristocracy ends, but some social hierarchy remains.

 Richard Henry Lee

-Declared that "these united states are, and of right ought to be, free and independent states on June 7, 1776
+He said that "these United Colonies are, and of right out to be, free and independent states."
+He made the formal statement for independence from Britain on June 7.

 Battle of Long Island

 Washington, out numbered, met the Brits and narrowly escaped to Manhattan Island, and eventually ended up in Delaware.
 Howe, the British commander, gave up the chase.